-Chapter

-13. Reporting (continued)

-Inventory Results

-- The source and date of the GWP factors used - Total inventory results in units of CO2e per unit of analysis, which includes all emissions and removals included in the boundary from biogenic sources, non-biogenic sources, and land-use change impacts - Percentage of total inventory results by life cycle stage - Biogenic and non-biogenic emissions and removals separately, when applicable - Land use impacts separately, when applicable - Cradle-to-gate and gate-to-gate inventory results separately (or a clear statement that confidentiality is a limitation to providing this information) - The amount of carbon contained in the product or its components that is not released to the atmosphere during waste treatment, when applicable - For cradle-to-gate inventories, the amount of carbon contained in the intermediate product
+Chapter Requirements 13.
+Reporting (continued) Inventory Results The source and date of the GWP factors used Total inventory results in units of CO2e per unit of analysis, which includes all emissions and removals included in the boundary from biogenic sources, non-biogenic sources, and land-use change impacts Percentage of total inventory results by life cycle stage Biogenic and non-biogenic emissions and removals separately, when applicable Land use impacts separately, when applicable Cradle-to-gate and gate-to-gate inventory results separately (or a clear statement that confidentiality is a limitation to providing this information) The amount of carbon contained in the product or its components that is not released to the atmosphere during waste treatment, when applicable For cradle-to-gate inventories, the amount of carbon contained in the intermediate product Assurance The assurance statement including: Whether the assurance was performed by a first or third party Level of assurance achieved (limited or reasonable) and assurance opinion or the critical review findings A summary of the assurance process The relevant competencies of the assurance providers How any potential conflicts of interests were avoided for first party assurance Setting Reduction Targets and Tracking Inventory Changes Companies that report a reduction target and/or track performance over time shall include the following: The base inventory and current inventory results in the updated inventory report The reduction target, if established Changes made to the inventory, if the base inventory was recalculated The reshold used to determine when recalculation is needed Appropriate context identifying and describing any significant changes that trigger base inventory results as a percentage change over time between two inventories on the unit of analysis basis An 14.
+Setting Reduction Targets and Tracking Inventory Changes Over Time Note: Setting a reduction target and tracking inventory changes over time is not required to claim conformance with the Product Standard.

-Assurance

-- The assurance statement including: - Whether the assurance was performed by a first or third party - Level of assurance achieved (limited or reasonable) and assurance opinion or the critical review findings - A summary of the assurance process - The relevant competencies of the assurance providers - How any potential conflicts of interests were avoided for first party assurance

-Setting Reduction Targets and Tracking Inventory Changes

-- Companies that report a reduction target and/or track performance over time shall include the following: - The base inventory and current inventory results in the updated inventory report - The reduction target, if established - Changes made to the inventory, if the base inventory was recalculated - The threshold used to determine when recalculation is needed - Appropriate context identifying and describing any significant changes that trigger base inventory recalculation - The change in inventory results as a percentage change over time between two inventories on the unit of analysis basis - An explanation of the steps taken to reduce emissions based on the inventory results

-14. Setting Reduction Targets and Tracking Inventory Changes Over Time

-Note: Setting a reduction target and tracking inventory changes over time is not required to claim conformance with the Product Standard.
 However, if companies choose to set a reduction target, the following requirements apply.

-To set reduction targets and track inventory changes over time, companies shall:

-- Develop and report a base inventory that conforms with the requirements of this standard - Recalculate the base inventory when significant changes in the inventory methodology occur and report those changes - Complete and disclose an updated inventory report including the updated results, the base inventory results, and the context for significant changes - Use a consistent unit of analysis to enable comparison and track performance over time he five accounting principles are intended to underpin all aspects of GHG accounting and reporting for products.
+To set reduction targets and track inventory changes over time, companies shall: Develop and report a base inventory that conforms with the requirements of this standard Recalculate the base inventory when significant changes in the inventory methodology occur and report those changes Complete and disclose an updated inventory report including the updated results, the base inventory results, and the context for significant changes Use a consistent unit of analysis to enable comparison and track performance over time he five accounting principles are intended to underpin all aspects of GHG accounting and reporting for products.
 Their faithful application should help to ensure that the product inventory constitutes a true and fair representation of its GHG emissions and removals.
 Their primary function is to guide users in the implementation of this standard, in particular when making accounting choices not specified by the standard.

-O4 Principles of Product Life Cycle GHG Accounting and Reporting

-CHAPTER 04 Principles of Product Life Cycle GHG Accounting and Reporting
+04 Principles of Product Life Cycle GHG Accounting and Reporting